dtan-git25/EasyBuy-Delivery/replit.md

 - Both portals maintain complete order history for reporting and reference

 #### Enhanced Edit Order Functionality (October 2025)
-Implemented comprehensive order editing capabilities for merchants to handle inventory changes and customer requests while preventing disputes:
+Implemented comprehensive order editing capabilities for merchants to handle inventory changes and customer requests:

 **Features Implemented**:
 1. **Add New Menu Items** (merchant-portal.tsx):
    - "Add Menu Items to Order" button reveals dropdown of available menu items
    - Merchants can select items from their current menu and add to existing orders
+   - Items added with customizable options (size, flavor, add-ons, etc.)
+   - Inline option selection interface with real-time price calculation
    - Each added item starts with quantity 1
    - Toast notifications confirm when items are added

 2. **Edit Item Quantities**:
    - Number input for each order item with validation
-   - Minimum quantity enforced at 1 (prevents deletion)
+   - Minimum quantity enforced at 1
    - If merchant tries to enter 0 or negative, reverts to minimum of 1
    - Preserves quantities when replacing items